ICTR Biostatistics Core Services

 - Reports and Publications.
 Data analysis is typically summarized in a statistical report in a form appropriate for manuscripts.

 If you are interested in ICTR Biostatistics Core service support, use your UMID to log in to our ICTR Core Service Request web page and complete the ICTR Core Services Request Form (developed in REDCap).

 ICTR Biostatistics Core Partners

-The PRC service center in the Department of Pharmaceutical Health Services Research at the UMB School of Pharmacy has been providing a wide range of services to UMB campus investigators for over 15 years.
+The PRC service center in the Department of Pharmaceutical Health Services Research at the University of Maryland School of Pharmacy has been providing a wide range of services to UMB campus investigators for more than 15 years.
 Services include analytics (discovery, interpretation, and communication of meaningful patterns in data), SAS programing, data management, statistics, and epidemiology to support health services researchers.
-The PRC can assist researchers with project preparation by obtaining data from outside sources (e.g. CMS, DHMH, and UMBC), secure Memorandum of Understanding or Data Use Agreement, and assist investigators in securing IRB approval.
+The PRC can assist researchers with project preparation by obtaining data from outside sources (e.g., CMS, DHMH, and UMBC), secure Memorandums of Understanding or Data Use Agreements, and assist investigators in securing IRB approval.

-The School of Nursing Office of Research & Scholarship provides biostatistical services to support UMSON faculty and students for proposal applications and data analysis post-awards.
+The School of Nursing Office of Research and Scholarship provides biostatistical services to support UMSON faculty and students for proposal applications and data analysis post-awards.

-Center for Information Technology Services (CITS) - Office of Software Licensing, in CITS, provides enterprise pricing for software used at the desktop level.
+The Center for Information Technology Services (CITS) Office of Software Licensing provides enterprise pricing for software used at the desktop level.
 Examples of software available to researchers at volume discounts are Mathematica and ARCGis.
 For statistical analysis, SAS, SPSS and STATA are offered.
-In addition, anti-virus software from Symantec, office productivity software from Microsoft, and presentation software from Adobe are all available at reduced rates.
+In addition, antivirus software from Symantec, office productivity software from Microsoft, and presentation software from Adobe are available at reduced rates.